 And then there are the times when the life of a comic-book scientist really sucks.
-Sure, you could sit around and wait for a mother to abandon her baby on your doorstep, or for a dying accident victim with severe amnesia to show just when you’ve discovered an amazing strength-enhancing serum.
+Sure, you could sit around and wait for a mother to abandon her baby on your doorstep, or wait for a dying accident victim with severe amnesia to show up just when you’ve discovered an amazing strength-enhancing serum.
 But what if you’ve got a drug that you want to test on humans right now and there isn’t an abandoned baby or accident victim anywhere in sight?
 Why, just walk up to the next red-blooded American boy you see and ask him to be your guinea pig.
-Rusty was an orphaned newsboy when Professor Rednow injected him (with some warning, one hopes) with a serum called “Impruvogen” to give him the strength of a dozen men, limited invulnerability, and superhuman speed.
+Rusty was an orphaned newsboy when Professor Rednow injected him (with some warning, one hopes) with a serum called “Impruvogen” to give him the strength of a dozen men, limited invulnerability and superhuman speed.
 What, no flight?
 Of course not, the idea of a drug bestowing the power of flight is simply absurd.
 No, the professor tackled that by giving Rusty a special suit that reduced the effects of gravity on him, allowing him to make incredible leaps.
 Because he just happened to have one of those lying around, see.

-Lest anyone think that only the boys were taking advantage of all the strength-bestowing vitamins and serums in the comics back then, here’s a jungle gal who gained superhuman strength after drinking an experimental drug.
-Lynn Thomas was your average medical mission pilot in the jungle when her plane carrying the drug intended for plague victims crashed in a storm.
+Lest anyone think that only the boys were taking advantage of all the strength-bestowing vitamins and serums back then, here’s a jungle gal who gained superhuman strength after drinking an experimental drug.
+Lynn Thomas was your average medical mission pilot in the jungle when her plane carrying a drug intended for plague victims crashed in a storm.
 She accidentally drank the drug, then fought off a lion with her own hands, leading the natives that found her to proclaim her The Tawny One, the leader they believed would be sent to them by their gods.
 And so began the career of Tygra, whose brief career (1947-8) left her very little time to answer a few basic questions: (1) How did she end up with the name and striped pattern of a jungle cat not native to Africa?
-(2) What do you suppose happened to those plague victims that were waiting for that miracle drug? and (3) How do you “accidentally” drink a medicine you were asked to deliver to someone else?
+(2) What do you suppose happened to those plague victims that were waiting for that miracle drug?
+(3) How do you “accidentally” drink a medicine you were asked to deliver to someone else?

 15. Sky Wizard

-Appearing during that first rush of heroes that followed in Superman’s wake, Sky Wizard was an ordinary man whose greatest strength was his scientific genius (which sadly did not extend to a genius for fashion sense).
+Also appearing during that first rush of heroes that followed in Superman’s wake, Sky Wizard was an ordinary man whose greatest strength was his scientific genius (which sadly did not extend to a genius for fashion sense).
 The “Master of Space” built himself a “stratosphere plane” (basically an enormous flying island) and flew it on various missions, like rescuing his buddy Captain Dare from the clutches of the evil Tibetan tyrant known as The Unholy One.
 He was aided in his adventures (as any proper Caucasian adventurer should) by his Sikh manservant, Keeshan.
 Oh, and Capt.
 Dare’s children came along for the ride because why they hell not.
-Along that same why-the-hell-not line of thought, Sky Wizard created a drug in his second appearance in Hillman’s Miracle Comics that temporarily boosted his strength and speed — and he can quit taking it ANY TIME HE WANTS, DAMMIT, SO BACK OFF!
+Along that same why-the-hell-not line of thought, Sky Wizard created a drug in his second appearance in Hillman’s Miracle Comics that temporarily boosted his strength and speed — and he can quit taking it ANY TIME HE WANTS, DAMMIT, SO BACK OFF, OKAY, JUST BACK OFF!